THE SOUTHERN CONNECTICUT STATE UNIVERSITY DEPARTMENT OF NURSING PRESENTS:

 Fees are based upon historical program costs and current rates of exchange.
-Extreme fluctuation in exchange rates or boarding costs in Iceland may result in additional fees being charged.
+Extreme fluctuation in exchange rates may result in additional fees being charged.
 The University reserves the right to change the itinerary of proposed trips if needed to control the cost of the overall trip.
 In the event that additional fees exceed the present costs by more than 20%, the student may choose to drop the course and will receive a refund of all funds recoverable by the university.
-Fees will be frozen on May 1, 2014 and after May 1, there will be no refunds.
+Fees will be frozen on 1, 2015 and after 1, there will be no refunds.

 The program accepts no responsibility for personal property, which must be insured separately if so desired, and reserves the right to make changes required by circumstances.

 Currently, all courses abroad for the academic year are expected to operate.
 Southern Connecticut State University's Office of International Education (SCSU-OIE) will monitor world events and make any change to this decision on an individual course basis any time between now and the departure dates.

 If Southern Connecticut State University cancels an off-campus course, students will be refunded their deposits and all monies the university is able to recover from program providers.
 The SCSU-OIE office will aggressively negotiate with providers for the refunds.